genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2022.4.md

 * util `formatDate` should be changed to `formatDateTimestamp`
 * util `formatDateTime` should be changed to `formatDateTimeTimestamp`
 * util `formatEpochToDate` should be changed to `formatTimestamp`
-* if entity-management component is suddenly not showing up make sure the enclosing component has set width and hight or check what display css option it has
+* If the entity-management component is suddenly not showing up, make sure the enclosing component has set width and hight, or check what its display css option is.

 ## Early access - Gpalx (Fuse) changes